dgobalak/sutsim/docs/new_project.md

-# Integrating SUTSim with new project
+# Integrating sutsim into new project
 So how do you integrate sutsim into an existing firmware codebase?

 To help explain, I'll walk through the [basic_baremetal](https://github.com/dgobalak/sutsim/tree/main/examples/basic_baremetal) example since it's an example of the simplest possible sutsim integration.